 - Mobile Friendly (2015): Prioritized websites that provided an optimal mobile experience

 - Possum (2016): Began to decipher the phrasing of individual search queries

 Paranoia Surrounding Algorithm Updates

 Marketing companies will attempt to tap into the paranoia that often surrounds algorithm updates.
 Because most optimization once consisted of link scheming, keyword stuffing and other black hat SEO tactics, initial algorithm changes made a major impact on most websites.
 As time has passed, Google has made it more clear than ever before what they expect from a website.
-The only companies that should be particularly worried about new updates in 2018 are ones that continue to engage in manipulative tactics in attempt to “trick” the search engine.
+The only companies that should be particularly worried about new updates in 2019 are ones that continue to engage in manipulative tactics in an attempt to “trick” the search engine.
 If you are optimizing your site ethically, there is no need to worry.

 HVAC companies often make a mistake when first hiring a digital marketing company.
 They go for the cheapest, or the one promising the most outlandish results.
 The ideal choice merges affordability with realistic expectations.
 HVAC Webmasters will help you improve rankings in a sustainable, ethical way, at a fair and manageable price.
 We offer two payment plans for our basic services.
 First is our month to month plan which requires fixed payments at the end of each month.
 Second is our pay per lead plan which empowers clients to pay only AFTER an exclusive lead is generated.
 Both basic plans include monitoring of Google algorithm updates.
-We also offer add on services including PPC management.
+We also offer add-on services including PPC management.
 Call (800) 353-3409 to learn more about how algorithms impact your HVAC company.